mdelkins/eng-practices/review/developer/handling-comments.md

-When you've sent a CL out for review, it's likely that your reviewer will respond with several comments on your CL.
+When you've sent a PR out for review, it's likely that your reviewer will respond with several comments on your PR.
 Here are some useful things to know about handling reviewer comments.

 ## Don't Take it Personally {#personal}

 The goal of review is to maintain the quality of our codebase and our products.
-When a reviewer provides a critique of your code, think of it as their attempt to help you, the codebase, and Google, rather than as a personal attack on you or your abilities.
+When a reviewer provides a critique of your code, think of it as their attempt to help you, the codebase, and Airship, rather than as a personal attack on you or your abilities.

 Sometimes reviewers feel frustrated and they express that frustration in their